threefoldfoundation/info_sdk/src/2_gettingstarted/3sdk_installer_basics/3sdk_use.md

 ### Listing Containers

-You can list all the 3bot container installed on yout system using the `container list` command
+You can list all the 3bot container installed on your system using the `container list` command

 ```shell
 3sdk> container list